Residency brief

 • The resident should be willing to participate in at least one artist talk or presentation of his/her work to fellow residents, students and the Nila community.

-• The resident will be provided with studio facilities, as well as workshop rooms and a common terrace.
+• The resident will be provided with basic studio facilities, as well as workshop rooms and a common terrace.

 • The resident will be provided with on-site accommodation, which includes a separate lockable air-conditioned/heated room with an attached washroom, a laundry space, and an equipped kitchenette to be shared with the other artists.

 • The resident will receive a fixed stipend of INR.
-60,000 per month to cover his/her food and living expenses.
+60,000 per month to cover his/her food and living expenses. (would prefer if mentioned provided by IFI)

 • The resident will receive a residency grant of INR.
-50 000 per month.
+50000 per month. (would prefer if mentioned provided by IFI)

 • The resident’s travel costs to and from his/her home address will be covered by the French Institute in India.